Area 2C – English

 ‘Mrs Derlacquer’s Beauty’ (2C-040) is an unregistered variety from Imberhorne Lane nursery.
 I believe ‘Ruby Creek’ (2C-047) may be too.

 ‘Snowflake’ (2C-049) is described in the Register as a medium sized white single whereas this one is a small semi-double.
-It may well be the same as 1A-044, which is in an American section.
+It may be the same as 1A-044, which is in an American section.

 ‘The Mikado’ (2C-050) is supposedly a sport of ‘Hikarugenji’ that differs only in that the pink or red stripes don’t cut across the white margin.
 In the case of the blooms pictured here they clearly do.
 It doesn’t sound like much of a distinction to start with.